JustToThePoint English Website Version

 The modulus of f(z) is rn.
 So:

-1. If r > 1, the magnitude is raised to the nth power (elongation).
+1. If r > 1, the magnitude grows (stretch); it is raised to the nth power (elongation).

-2. If 0 < r < 1, the magnitude is raised to the nth power (contraction).
+2. If 0 < r < 1, the magnitude shrinks (contract); it is raised to the nth power (contraction).

-3. If r = 1, the magnitude remains unchanged (pure rotation).
+3. If r = 1, the magnitude is preserved or remains unchanged (it is just a pure rotation).

 The argument of f(z) is nθ.
-So, z is rotated counterclockwise around the origin by an angle of nθ.
+So, z is rotated counterclockwise around the origin by an angle of nθ - a winding around the origin.

 The function f(z) = zn maps each sector of the complex plane with an angle of 2π/n onto the entire complex plane.
 The sectors are: